 The glucose assay kit is designed specifically for the detection of glucose in serum samples.
 According to literature, the kit is specific for glucose and there is no interference from maltose or other reducing sugars (Bankar et al., 2009; Ferri et al., 2011; Schleis, 2007).
 Thus, to further confirm that the kit reagent is reacting with maltose, we compared the OD values of the maltose curve with and without the enzyme amyloglucosidase.
 Amyloglucosidase hydrolyzes maltose to its respective monomer glucose (Toma, Makonnen, Mekonnen, Debella, & Addisakwattana, 2014).
 Since the maltose standard used is of high purity (>98%), it eliminates the possibility of presence of glucose which might give rise to false positive results.
 As discussed above, the sensitivity of the GOD kit reagent for glucose is higher than that of maltose.
-As expected, the absorbance values of the maltose standards treated with the enzyme amyloglucosidase were higher than the untreated maltose standards (Fig. 2a).
-This confirms that the colored complex or the red quinone formed is as a result of the interaction of GOD with maltose.
-In addition, a positive correlation (Fig. 2b) between the OD of maltose and glucose (produced from maltose through AG action) further confirms that maltose reacts with GOD.
+As expected, the absorbance values of the maltose standards (Figure 2a).
+This confirms, that the colored complex or the red quinone formed is as a result of the interaction of GOD with maltose.
+In addition, a positive correlation (Figure 2b) between the OD of maltose and glucose produced from maltose through AG action further confirms that maltose is reacting with GOD.